Justinmemphis/issuetracker/tracking.md

 - update PUT request to have correct error handling
 - update POST request to use if/else for better error handling
 - fix typo
+- see new replit test with FCC below
+- update error handling on DELETE function

+Failed: You can send a PUT request to /api/issues/{projectname} with an _id and one or more fields to update.
+On success, the updated_on field should be updated, and returned should be {  result: 'successfully updated', '_id': _id }.
+Failed: When the PUT request sent to /api/issues/{projectname} does not include update fields, the return value is { error: 'no update field(s) sent', '_id': _id }.
+On any other error, the return value is { error: 'could not update', '_id': _id }.
+Failed: You can send a DELETE request to /api/issues/{projectname} with an _id to delete an issue.
+If no _id is sent, the return value is { error: 'missing _id' }.
+On success, the return value is { result: 'successfully deleted', '_id': _id }.
+On failure, the return value is { error: 'could not delete', '_id': _id }.
+Failed: All 14 functional tests are complete and passing.

 12/30/22: